-Recommendation Recommended responsible 1 Examination of the possibility to adapt priority rules to the needs of rail freight transport.
-Infrastructure Managers of RFC OEM (IMs) 2 Increase the number and the quality of train paths for the international rail freight transport.
-Corridor-One Stop Shop office (C- OSS), IMs 3 Regularly evaluate the satisfaction of Railway Undertakings (RUs) and other users of the whole railway network in order to ensure and promote quality rail services.
+Recommendation Recommended responsible 1 Examination of the possibility to adapt priority rules to the needs of Infrastructure Managers of RFC rail freight transport.
+OEM (IMs) 2 Increase the number and the quality of train paths for the Corridor-One Stop Shop office (C- international rail freight transport.
+OSS), IMs

+3 Regularly evaluate the satisfaction of Railway Undertakings (RUs) and other users of the whole railway network in order to ensure and promote quality rail services.
 European Commission (EC), RFC OEM, IMs 4 Proceed towards the creation of a European-wide harmonised regime for infrastructure charges.
-EC, IMs 5 Internalization of negative external costs in transport sector.
-EC, European Parliament (EP), European Council, Member States (MSs) 6 Increase, adapt and regularly monitor investments for the removal of bottlenecks along the corridor.
-MSs, EC, IMs, TEN-T Core Network Corridor (CNC) 7 Increase, adapt and monitor investments in modernization of basic and connecting transport infrastructure including last-mile within the corridor.
+EC, Member States (MSs), IMs 5 Internalization of negative external costs in transport sector.
+EC, European Parliament (EP), European Council, MSs 6 Increase, adapt and regularly monitor investments for the removal of bottlenecks along the corridor.
+MSs, EC, IMs, TEN-T CNC 7 Increase, adapt and monitor investments in modernization of basic and connecting transport infrastructure including last-mile within the corridor.
 EC, CNC, IMs 8 Coordinate the investment plan regarding the transport infrastructure of the corridor.
 EC, CNC, MSs (national investment plans), IMs 9 Ensure proper and effective maintenance of railway infrastructure of the corridor.
 IMs 10 Ensure proper and effective traffic management rules and stable and reliable coordination process for temporary capacity restrictions (TCRs) along the corridor.
 IMs, C-OSS, RUs 11 Actively cooperate with other RFCs MSs, IMs, RFC Network, RNE-RFC High-Level meeting 12 Extend the network of local and regional intermodal terminals that can provide high-quality and competitive intermodal transport services.
 EC, MSs 13 Permanent and effective cooperation with intermodal transport operators, Railway Undertakings and Authorized Applicants.
 Intermodal Terminals, Terminal Advisory Group of RFC OEM (TAG), RUs, Railway Advisory Group of RFC OEM (RAG) 14 Continuously improve the quality of market surveys and overall communication between the RFC bodies (as defined by the RFC-Regulation) in order to succeed problem solving.
-RFC OEM Executive Board (EB), Management Board (MB), RAG, TAG, RFC OEM Working Groups (WGs); EC, CNC Coordinator and Consultants for CNC OEM
+RFC OEM Executive Board (EB), Management Board (MB), RAG, TAG, RFC OEM Working Groups (WGs); EC, European coordinator and consultants for OEM CNC

-These recommendations are based on the results of the TMS, the empirical knowledge of IM's experts working with the corridor, OEM corridor staff, railway undertakings, marketing research and customer satisfaction surveys.
+These recommendations are based on the results of the TMS, the empirical knowledge of IM's experts working with the corridor, RFC OEM staff, railway undertakings, marketing research and customer satisfaction surveys.
 The recommendations aim at the achievement of a modal increase for international freight services to rail and the improvement of long-distance cross-border rail services.
 Well-set and customer-oriented services will contribute to a higher demand for rail freight services, effective modal split, savings in negative external costs of transport and sustainable development.
-This will contribute to fulfil the vision and mission of the OEM corridor as well as to the achievement of the main goals adopted by the European Commission in its White

-Book on Transport of 2011 towards a competitive and resource efficient transport system.
-These recommendations should be considered as the challenges for further improvement of the OEM corridor, although several of them cannot be directly implemented through the OEM corridor alone but with the cooperation and involvement of all respective stakeholders.
+This will contribute to fulfil the vision and mission of RFC OEM as well as to the achievement of the main goals adopted by the European Commission in its White Book on Transport of 2011 towards a competitive and resource efficient transport system.
+These recommendations should be considered as the challenges for further improvement of RFC OEM, although several of them cannot be directly implemented through RFC OEM alone but with the cooperation and involvement of all respective stakeholders.